centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 The ns-form component mimics the native form element features.
 Its purpose is to allow customers to provide data and validate it before sending them to processing.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-header

+> Primary navigation for the website

+The header provides the primary navigation for the website, whilst also being our main brand presence with the logo.

+> NOTE: This is the UI component for the header - if you are looking for the header with the navigational content please use nsx-header.

+The default choice of header across the main British Gas UK home site should be the nsx-header.